 7.Use a bucket of sand to strengthen your grip

-An old school way to strengthen your grip would be to do rotations, squeezing and hand opning in a bucked of sand.
+An old-school way to strengthen your grip are rotations, squeezes and hand openings in a bucket of sand.

 Video by: strongergrip

-Important tip: In general, people tend to associate forearm size with grip strength.
-There is obviously some correlation but what makes your grip truly strong is finger and tendon strength.
-That’s why powerlifters usually don’t rely much on wrist rollers and prefer direct finger and grip exercises.
+Important tip: People often associate forearm size with grip strength, and while there is some correlation, the key to a strong grip is finger and tendon strength.
+That’s why powerlifters don’t rely as much on wrist rollers and focus on direct finger and grip exercises.